FAQ

 Is the teaching just in the stories?

 The stories are springboards for the main teaching which is explained clearly in the Teacher Manuals under the headings: Knowing, Accepting, and Doing.
-Full notes give ideas for discussion and suggest exercises within these three heads.
+Full notes give ideas for discussion and suggest exercises within these three headings.
 Where books are used with individual children, there is enough in the stories to open conversations which otherwise might not take place.

 Is it necessary to have a book for each child?